Panasonic TZ100 vs ZS100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-TZ100 and Panasonic Lumix DMC-ZS100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the TZ100 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the ZS100 was followed by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the TZ100 and ZS100 can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what conclusions can be drawn?
 Is the Panasonic TZ100 better than the Panasonic ZS100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.